michaelpoellath/talks/talk1/PITCHME.md

 ---
 ### Problem Statement

-1. We want to increase a gobal value by a positiv amount.
+1. We want to increase a value by a positiv amount.
-2. It needs to be goroutine safe.
+2. It needs to be thread safe.

 ---?code=talk1/sample/interface/interface.go&lang=golang&title=Interface
 ---?code=talk1/sample/naive/naive_approach.go&lang=golang&title=Naive implementation